-- Internship application review and interview - Clarify responsibilities and work schedule including start/end dates - Email the Employer Connections Coordinator an employment letter for the student intern describing the intern duties, start and end date and intern job title.
+- Internship application review and interview - Clarify responsibilities and work schedule including start/end dates - Email the student an employment letter describing the intern duties, start and end date and intern job title.

 DURING THE INTERNSHIP

 - Mentor the student or assign another well-respected employee to be the mentor - Be available to the student as needed - Mid-term and final evaluation (A link to the evaluation forms will be sent from the Employer Connections Coordinator at the mid-point and end of the term.)